 Study abroad (optional):

-Students visit such places as the local observatory, Tate Modern, The National Gallery and St-Martin-in-the-Fields.
+Students have the opportunity to visit such places as the local observatory, Tate Modern, The National Gallery, London Schools, student conferences, and St-Martin-in-the-Fields.

 University of Winchester students studying Bachelor Honours degrees are pre-approved to start a Masters degree at Winchester.
 To be eligible students must apply by the end of March in their final year and meet the entry requirements of their chosen Masters degree.

-The core modules introduce students to some of the most profound questions concerning human existence from across a range of subject disciplines.
-The optional modules look at many aspects of liberal arts in detail, enabling students to pursue those they are most interested in, including studies in the Holocaust, nature, the soul, religion(s), art, music, science, literature, and education.
-Both core and optional modules take a philosophical approach in exploring their issues and questions.
+The core modules undertake an adventure into some of the most profound questions concerning human existence and the idea of freedom.
+The optional modules look at many aspects of liberal arts education in detail, enabling students to pursue areas they are most interested in, including studies in the Holocaust, nature, the soul, religion(s), art, music, science, literature, and education.
+All modules share a philosophical approach in exploring their issues and questions.